simon-frankau/dirac/README.md

 looks quite reasonable to port as a next step.
 I've yet to start the CP/M port in earnest, though.

-The SD card interface hardware is now functional, and I just need to write the software for it.
-From there, I can write the CP/M BIOS, and have a CP/M port running...
+The SD card interface hardware is now functional, and the monitor can read data from an SD card.
+I have a first sector boot loader for the card, and can now start looking at a CP/M BIOS...

 What do I need?
 ---------------